allandeboe/Focust-Web-App/focust-back-end/README.md

 If there are no users stored, then a `204 NO CONTENT` HTTP response will be given.

+One can also specify the page number and even the number of entries per page as a part of the JSON request, using `page` for page number and `entriesPerPage` for the number of users per page.
+By default, `page` is set to 0 (first page) and `entriesPerPage` is 15.

 ---

 The following request can be used to get information about a single user with the given `[ID]`: